alex-2015/webappfind/README.md

 	across browser is other browsers will be supported in the future) but could allow WAF to work with some legacy apps that do not have the message listening code.
-1. Option to avoid or allow new tabs for same URI/mode/filetype/path? (option to get the same tab or new tabs for them?); option to push to all open windows in different manner so can notify user of updates but not change focus, etc.
 1. Submit to AMO, Bower, etc.

 ## Medium priority todos